Minnesota Board of Accountancy extends 2020 CPE deadline to Sept. 30, 2020

 Understand how the CPE Log is impacted by BOA CPE deadline extension

 The Minnesota Board of Accountancy’s (BOA) CPE deadline extension poses tracking limitations for the MNCPA CPE Log.
-We apologize for the inconvenience and offer this workaround.
+We apologize for the inconvenience.

 Learn how your CPE Log could be impacted